twistlock/authz/README.md

 // Remark: In basic flow, each user must have a unique policy.
 // If a user is used by more than one policy, the results may be inconsistent type BasicPolicy struct {
 	Actions []string `json:"actions"`  // Actions are the docker actions (mapped to authz terminology) that are allowed according to this policy
-	Users    []string `json:"users"`    // Users are the users for which this policy apply to Name     string   `json:"name"`     // Name is the policy name }
+	                                   // Action are are specified as regular expressions Users   []string `json:"users"`    // Users are the users for which this policy apply to Name    string   `json:"name"`     // Name is the policy name Readonly bool    `json:"readonly"` // Readonly indicates this policy only allow get commands }
 ```